 8. Modified Brewers Diet

 This is another topic that I would love to dive more into, but to save time I will summarize.
 The Brewers diet is essentially a paleo, high protein diet.
 The idea behind it is that as blood volume doubles so does your body’s need for albumin (found in protein).
 Without adequate levels of albumin your body will have trouble explaining its blood volume, which will cause your body to think it’s hemorrhaging (because all it knows is that there isn’t as much blood as there should be).
 In response to the “hemorrhaging” the body will constrict its blood vessels, which leads to a rise in blood pressure.
 I follow a modified Brewers diet for pregnancy: I exclude the dairy, soy, and gluten recommendations but stay on track with eating a high protein diet.
-And like the diet suggests, I do not limit my salt or fat intake, I consume liver (either CLO or desiccated liver capsules), eat foods high in calcium & vitamin C, eat lots of green leafy vegetables, and have about 2-3 eggs daily.
+And like the diet suggests, I do not limit my salt or fat intake, I consume liver, eat foods high in calcium & vitamin C, I try to eat as many vegetables as my pregnancy nausea will allow, and have about 2-3 eggs daily.

 9. Lots of fermented & pickled foods

 In addition to the brewers diet, I also include lots of fermented & pickled foods.
 This is an excellent way to get lots of good pro and prebiotics!
 My favorites are sauerkraut and pickled green beans!

 Nutritional yeast is loaded with an array of B vitamins!